-The court will also receive evidence regarding the charges offenses to ensure there is sufficient evidence of the allegations to warrant the granting or denial of bail.
+The court will also receive evidence regarding the charged offenses to ensure there is sufficient evidence of the allegations to warrant the granting or denial of bail.

 When will the judge deny bail?

-The strength or weakness of evidence against a defendant will affect a bail determination.
-Where a court finds there to be strong evidence of the charges offense and a defendant is either a flight risk and/or danger to the community, the judge may deny bail and order that the defendant remain held in confinement to await trial.
+The strength or weakness of the evidence against a defendant will affect a bail determination.
+Where a court finds there to be strong evidence of the charged offense and a defendant is either a flight risk and/or danger to the community, the judge may deny bail and order that the defendant remains held in confinement to await trial.

-If you believe you have been charged with a new offense and seek to be released on bail, contact the Criminal Defense Attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you believe you have been charged with a new offense and seek to be released on bail, contact the Criminal Defense Attorneys at the Law Office of John L. Calcagni III at (401) 351-5100 to schedule a free consultation.